-Let’s Talk About Race by Julius Lester offers an opportunity for philosophical discussion about race and how racial identity affects the way we view one another.
-While thinking about their own lives stories and hearing those of their friends, students may begin to find that what looks like an easy question may not have such an easy answer.
+Let’s Talk About Race by Julius Lester offers an opportunity for philosophical discussion about race and how racial identity affects the way we view ourselves and one another.
+While thinking about their own stories and hearing those of their friends, students may begin to find that what looks like an easy question may not have an easy answer.
 This will encourage them to break down their own assumptions about race and critically think about them.

-One example of how to lead children through a discussion of this book is to begin by having them write their OWN stories.
+One example of how to lead children through a discussion of this book is to begin by having them write their own stories.
 Let’s Talk About Race asks some questions the kids will be able to answer, such as: What’s your name?
 When were you born?
 Where were you born?
 Where do you live?
 What do you like?
 What don’t you like?
 These questions would give them a starting point to their own story.
 There should also be some room left for creativity.
 Letting them fill in other information that they feel is important to their lives, such as siblings, favorite book, etc.

 After they finish writing their story, they should share their stories, observing whether or not people have similar experiences or dislikes.
 You can ask the kids why those things are important to them, or why something else wasn’t.
 Also, question if what they wrote down tells the story of their life.
 It might be helpful to allow two sessions for this book: one for the activity and one for the questions.
 This way, the kids have time to go home and observe what is important in their lives.